ybgirgin3/telegram-git-bot/README.md

 and it's done !!.

 Now you can test your telegram bot with running 'telegram-github-bot.py' file.
-For getting informations you have to give your bot **/commands** command and also you can give your bot **/dog** command to see silly, cute, awesome dog pics :)
+For testing it you can give your telegram bot **/hello** command and for getting informations you can give your bot **/commands** command and also you can give your bot **/dog** command to see silly, cute, awesome dog pics :)

 ***This file wrote in python3 and it's highly recommended for avoid errors***